All Night. All Day. We Will Fight For Freddie Gray

 Share your stories.
 Show us what you've seen.
 Help us preserve the photographs you took or the sign you carried.
 Together, we will tell a more complete, inclusive, and just story of the long movement for Civil Rights.

 This Omeka based collection site was built by Denise D. Meringolo, Director of Public History at UMBC, who is solely responsible for the explanatory text here and on the About Page.
 The collection site resides on an independent web hosting platform, Reclaim Hosting.
-The materials you donate are preserved in partnership with the Maryland Historical Society.
+The materials you donate are preserved in partnership with the Maryland Center for History and Culture.

 Search The Archives